Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Introduction

 The article is structured as follows.
 Background and related work are presented in Section \ref{sect:related}.
-The main contribution -- Integer Echo State Networks are described in Section \ref{sect:intesn}.
+The main contribution -- integer Echo State Networks are described in Section \ref{sect:intesn}.
 The performance evaluation follows in Section \ref{sect:perf}.
+Section \ref{sect:fpga} presents the experiments on digital hardware.
 Sections \ref{sect:dis} and \ref{sect:conclusions} present a discussion and conclusions.